The Robots Are Taking Over

 Get Started with AI

 All of this technology sounds overwhelming and complicated, right?
 Its really quite simple.
-Start with a simple AI tool, like Easy Projects AI Forecast.
-Its included as part of our project management platform and there is no set-up required.
+Start with a simple AI tool, like Birdview AI Forecast.
+Its included as part of our Project Management Platform and there is no set-up required.
 It works in the background, collecting data about your projects and helping you make accurate predictions about when your project will most likely be completed.
 You can use this information to save your organization thousands of dollars while improving your stats across the board.

-As your organization continues to use Easy Projects, it will continue to learn from all of the data it receives.
+As your organization continues to use Birdview, it will continue to learn from all of the data it receives.
 It will become smarter and will help you and your team achieve things that once seemed impossible.